greenelab/phenoplier/data/README.md

   * `phenomexcan/`: prediction files for all traits in PhenomeXcan and all drugs in LINCS L1000 separated by tissue.
 In the original manuscript, for each drug-disease pair, we took the maximum score across tissues, but other strategies (like computing the mean or median) could be used.

+* `clustering/`: contains the clustering runs (both with base algorithms and consensus clustering approaches), and the interpretation analyses.
-* `clustering/cluster_lvs/`: contains the set of LVs that distinguish traits in each cluster (separated by partitions) from the rest.
+  * `interpretation/cluster_lvs/`: contains the set of LVs that distinguish traits in each cluster (separated by partitions) from the rest.
 This was obtained by the decision tree model.
+  * `runs/`: runs with base/traditional clustering algorithms on different data transformations (standardized, PCA and UMAP).
+  * `consensus_clustering`: runs with consensus clustering algorithms.

 * `crispr/analyses/`: contains the fgsea analysis on our lipids-altering gene-sets found by a CRISPR screen.